 During the dry winter period, October through November, the water level of the Zambezi River is at its lowest and the weather is hot and humid.
 While low water levels guarantee you’ll have the best views of the falls, with no misty spray obstructing views, some areas of the falls (especially the view from the Zambian side) can cease flowing completely during this time.
 There are also a number of activities that can only be done when the water is low – like swimming in the famous Devil’s or Angel’s pools from Livingstone Island.

 The ideal scenario would be to visit Victoria Falls when it is dry on one journey and return at another time to see it in full flood.

 Bonus fact: Queen Victoria never visited the Falls.

 Where are the best places to stay when visiting Victoria Falls?

-Make sure you request a multiple-country visa when you arrive.
 The Zimbabwe side tends to offer better, more iconic views of the falls and the view from this side offers water falling year round.
 From the Zambian side of the falls, the geological formation is always clear and there is also the incredible opportunity to visit Livingstone Island and Devil’s Pool from Zambia.

 If Victoria Falls is on your bucket list, contact us today and start planning your African adventure.